 My approach is holistic and takes my clients' entire financial picture into consideration

-I help educate the parties involved as to the financial implications of the separation;
+I educate the parties regarding the financial implications of the separation.

-I help couples express their individual and shared financial interests; and
+I help couples express their individual and shared financial interests.

-I help with decisions making regarding keeping or selling matrimonial homes, or other properties,
+I help with decision making regarding keeping or selling matrimonial homes, and other properties.

 What are the benefits of using a Financial Neutral?

-I help gather the necessary data and review the data to ensure no assets are missed or overlooked;
+I gather and review necessary data to ensure no assets are missed or overlooked.

-I help reduce overall costs by having you use the right professional for the right task;
+I reduce overall costs by matching the task to the professional.

 I help couples focus on reasonable possible outcomes.